attackgoat/jw-basic/README.md

         PRINT "Hello " + name$ + ".
 Nice to meet you!", "Welcome to day ", dayOfWeek%; "!"

+PSET (x, y), color

+    Draw a specified point on the screen.

+    x, y:   Any expression which evaluates to an integer.
+    color:  Any expression which evaluates to a byte.

 RECTANGLE [(x0, y0) -] (x1, y1), color[, filled]

     Draws a rectangle between two points.